vladcoretchi/Lorenzo-The-Magnificent/README.md

 java -jar client.jar

 ```

+The timeout of a game before it starts is configurable in target/classes/configurations/config.json line: 4
 ## CLI
 Command line interface is available as user interface in order to play this game in a fashion way.